 A master’s in passing is obtained during the course of studies for the PhD program.
 We do not offer students a terminal master’s degree in Psychology.
 However, the department has a Master of Science in Applied Behavior Analysis degree program with applications opening September 1 of each year and a rolling deadline.
 Applications are reviewed starting February 1 to fill limited openings with monthly reviews until the class is filled.

-Across all of the doctoral program areas, a minimum of 30 semester hours is required for the master’s in passing including a master’s thesis and oral defense.
+Across all of the doctoral training areas, a minimum of 30 semester hours is required for the master’s in passing including a master’s thesis and oral defense.
 A total of 84 semesters hours are required for the PhD.
 The 84 hours includes the 30 hours for the masters.
 There is no foreign language requirement.
 A doctoral dissertation is required which includes a final oral defense.
-Visit each program area's webpage for more detailed information about the area's specific requirements.
+Visit each training area's webpage for more detailed information about the area's specific requirements.

 What undergrad classes to I need to have to be eligible if I don’t have a degree in psychology?